cortes-ciriano-lab/SComatic/docs/pon.md

 usage: PoN.py [-h] --in_tsv IN_TSV --out_file OUT_FILE
               [--min_samples MIN_SAMPLES] [--rm_prefix {Yes,No}]

-Script to obtain a Panel Of Normals (PoN) file for scRNA somatic variant caller
+Script to build a SComatic Panel Of Normals (PoNs)

 optional arguments:
   -h, --help            show this help message and exit